 You may be able to prevent back pain and shortness of breath by doing the following:

 - Maintain a healthy weight and lifestyle, which includes eating a healthy diet and exercising regularly.

-- If you’re overweight and have difficulty exercising, smaller increments of exercise can build stamina and promote lung health.
+- If you’re overweight and have difficulty exercising, increase exercise in smaller increments to build stamina and promote lung health.

 - Refrain from smoking or take steps to quit if you currently smoke.